rosario-tarabocchia/ProlificInteractiveBooks/README.md

 Day 4-

 Created all the graphics and fixed the UI.
 The stackviews took me over 3 hours to sort out.
 Cleaned up the code and sorted out any bugs i found.
+Was not able to test the Facebook or Twitter share as the simulator does not allow for me to do that and my phone is upadated to 10 and I could not load it on there.

 FEATURES ON THE APP -